-Dump Truck Accident Injury?
+Dump Truck Accident

-An Experienced Dump Truck Accident Attorney Can Fight on Your Behalf
+An Experienced Dump Truck Accident Attorney Can Fight On Your Behalf

 Accidents involving large commercial trucks, such as dump trucks, often result in catastrophic injuries such brain trauma, spinal cord injuries and even wrongful death.
 Dump trucks have many blind spots and complicated moving parts.
 A properly licensed driver can safely drive a dump truck.
 Unfortunately, this is not always the case as under-trained amateur drivers are often behind the wheel in trucking accidents.
 Further, construction and trucking companies do not always properly maintain their vehicles, which can be the cause of a dump truck accident.
 If a dump truck accident caused your injury, then a dump truck accident attorney can help you recover damages.

-McArthur Law Firm is a local Macon firm that puts people first.
+McArthur Law Firm is a local firm that puts people first.
 Any one of our professional attorneys has the experience, aptitude and knowledge to vigorously represent wrongfully injured victims.
 We have seen the damage that a truck accident injury can cause to a person and their family: Family relationships can become strained from the stress, childcare can be an issue and there is likely a pile of medical bills that just seems to keep growing.
 Take heart in knowing that you have legal rights and options, and seasoned professionals who will fight on your behalf to ensure that you receive rightful compensation.

 What Are Common Causes of Dump Truck Accidents?

 It is largely due to the size and weight of commercial dump trucks that result in these types of wrecks being more serious than those only involving passenger cars.
-Many different parties are potentially liabile after a dump truck accident.
+Many different parties are potentially liable after a dump truck accident.